srinath1999/eYRC-3026/README.md

 Hello!
 The code will be uploaded as soon as the competition ends.
+The link to the video of the progress task is provided.

 We secured above 90% marks in all the tasks without penalty except in the progress task in which we secured 94 marks and -20 for one day late submission.